kononovarseniy/lang-mu/README.md

 # lang-mu
-Language for working with matrices and vectors
+Just my own language.

 ### Build
-We are using Code::Blocks for build.
+We use Code::Blocks to build.
 To build, you need to install flex and bison.

 ### Functions